US blames Russian test for space junk threatening space station - NewsBreak

 “Needless to say, I’m outraged.
 This is unconscionable,” NASA Administrator Bill Nelson told The Associated Press.
 “It’s unbelievable that the Russian government would do this test and threaten not only international astronauts, but their own cosmonauts that are on board the station” as well as the three people on China’s space station.

 Nelson said the astronauts now face four times greater risk than normal.
-And that’s based on debris big enough to track, with hundreds of thousands of smaller pieces going undetected — “any one of which can do enormous damage if it hits in the right place.”NASA, SpaceX send 4 more astronauts to International Space Station
+And that’s based on debris big enough to track, with hundreds of thousands of smaller pieces going undetected — “any one of which can do enormous damage if it hits in the right place.”William Shatner visits Ticonderoga after his own voyage to final frontier

 In condemning Russia, Secretary of State Antony Blinken said satellites were also now in jeopardy.